NDAYISENGAManu/Exercises/README.md

-Small opportunities are the beginning of great enterprises.
 Start small,  grow gradually & build your empire.
 It will be a long journey that  needs you to focus, be patient & persevere.